Accreditation Programs Frequently Asked Questions

 The passing score is disclosed only as pass/no pass.
 Individual scores are unavailable to exam candidates.

-APRP exam candidates will be informed of their exam results within six to eight weeks of the test window’s end, successful candidates will receive an accreditation certificate; all candidates will receive a diagnostic analysis report that identifies their performance level on various parts of the exam.
+APRP exam candidates will be informed of their exam results (pass/no pass) immediately following completion of the exam.
+Within four to six weeks of the test window’s end, successful candidates will receive an accreditation certificate; all candidates will receive a diagnostic analysis report that identifies their performance level on various parts of the exam.

 Upon receipt of a passing result, you may immediately begin using your new payments credential.